YashMishra0101/YashMishra0101/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yashmishra0101&label=Profile%20views&color=0e75b6&style=flat" alt="yashmishra0101" /> </p>

 - 👋 Hi, I'm Yash, a Front-End Developer with a deep passion for web development.
 My expertise includes HTML, CSS, Tailwind CSS, JavaScript, React.js, and Firebase.
 I also have a strong desire to contribute to open-source projects.
-Currently, I am pursuing a Bachelor of Computer Applications (BCA) degree at GH Raisoni, Nagpur, and I am in the final year of my program.
+Currently, I'm pursuing my "Bachelor of Computer Applications" (BCA) degree at GH Raisoni, Nagpur, and currently, I am in the final year of my program.

-- 🌱 I’m currently learning **React-JS** and **Firebase**.
+- 🏆 **Participant In :** 👩‍💻 GirlScript Summer of Code , 🌐 Social Summer Of Code , 🎃 Hacktoberfest

-- 📫 **Contact Details:** Contact no: 9145191584 | Gmail: yashrkm8822@gmail.com
+- 📫 **Contact Details :** Contact no: 9145191584 | Gmail: yashrkm8822@gmail.com

 ## Connect with me: